jldec/test-auth/README.md

 ### To deploy on [fly.io](https://fly.io/) with manual start/stop

 1. change name in fly.toml and create app with `fly launch`
-2. create `.env` and `.fly-secrets` and make executable with chmod +x
+2. create redis DB e.g. on [upstash](https://console.upstash.com/redis)
-3. run in order
+3. create `.env` and `.fly-secrets` and make executable with chmod +x, then run:

 ```sh
 $ source ./.env